CoryWBoris/AbletonAutoColor/README.md

 2. Create a folder 'Remote Scripts' if it's not already created.
 3. Create a folder titled 'ColorChanger' inside the 'Remote Scripts' folder.
 4. Download **both** .py files, "Colorchanger.py" and "\_\_init\_\_.py", and place them in the 'Remote Scripts/ColorChanger' folder.
 5. In Ableton, select ColorChanger in the "Link|Tempo|Midi" tab, and make sure the input and output are set to 'None'.

-**Note**: You can add the downloadable files from here to their respective folders as shown by my tutorial while Ableton is open or quit, but if Ableton is open, then you *will* have to restart Ableton for the selected control surface to go into effect.
-This is something that you won't have to deal with when I release the full version with a gui, which is finished at this point in time, just waiting to release it.
+**Note**: You can add the 2 mentioned files from here to their respective folders as shown by my tutorial while Ableton is open or quit, but if Ableton is open, then you *will* have to restart Ableton for the selected control surface to go into effect.
+The reason being is that Ableton compiles python and loads python code into memory when Ableton starts, but not after it loads up.
+This means for you using the software that in order to change a color layout and have the changes go into effect, you will have the restart Ableton.
+While I can't change the nature of how Ableton loads control surfaces, I circumvented this inconvenience with the full version of this program called 'TrueAutoColor'.
+The release details are at the bottom but with the full version you can change the layout without restarting Ableton.

-### Instructions for use:
+## Instructions for use:
 Rename a Midi or Audio Track and then the color is instantaneously changed afterwards.
 Also colors are applied when loading a set as well.
 Names are not case sensitive.
 But, you have to use your defined spelling.

 The Default color choices I wrote are as follows: